-Throughout the year the SENCO/ Learning mentor meets with four children from each year group who have special educational needs, to listen to their views about the provision that is in place for them.
-A written record of these conversations is then passed onto the Head Teacher, who with the SENCO actions any of their reasonable requests.
+Throughout the year the SENCO/ SEN governor meets with children from each year group who have special educational needs, to listen to their views about the provision that is in place for them.
+A written record of these conversations is then passed onto the Associate Headteacher, who with the SENCO actions any of their reasonable requests.
 Questioning our pupils tells us that they are very happy with the ways that their needs are met and that they feel valued by having a voice which is listened to.